laravel/docs/database-testing.md

 Within the Closure, which serves as the factory definition, you may return the default test values of all attributes on the model.
 The Closure will receive an instance of the [Faker](https://github.com/fzaninotto/Faker) PHP library, which allows you to conveniently generate various kinds of random data for testing.

-Of course, you are free to add your own additional factories to the `ModelFactory.php` file.
 You may also create additional factory files for each model for better organization.
 For example, you could create `UserFactory.php` and `CommentFactory.php` files within your `database/factories` directory.
 All of the files within the `factories` directory will automatically be loaded by Laravel.

 <a name="factory-states"></a>
 ### Factory States